Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Jeimer Candelario (.162 batting average in his past 10 games), battle starter Corbin Burnes and the Milwaukee Brewers at Wrigley Field, Tuesday at 8:05 PM ET.
+Jeimer Candelario -- .139 average over his past 10 games -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Brandon Woodruff on the hill, on August 30 at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Brewers.
+In his previous game he had a hitless performance (0-for-3) against the Brewers.

 Jeimer Candelario Game Info & Props vs. the Brewers